felixge/faster-than-c/README.md

 However, there was something interesting about it.
 It was written in JavaScript.
 I mean just JavaScript, no C/C++.
 In fact it was even crazier, because when that module was started, node.js did not have Buffers.
 So this guys was doing all the MySQL parsing using JavaScript Strings.
-WTF (What the Frühstück).
+WTF!

 Btw. here is a piece of node.js trivia - did you know that Buffer was originally named Blob in node.js?
 Thinking about it, Blob would have been a